escabe/org.escabe.lidl/README.txt

 Requires Homey version 5.

 Mainly supports the Melinera Smart LED String Lights sold by Lidl.
-Smart Window or Door Sensor was added as well.
+Smart Window or Door Sensor and Smart Motion Sensor were added as well.
 Currently, no support is planned for other (Lidl) devices.

 Other Lidl devices may be supported (in the future) by the Tuya Zigbee App.